 Cincinnati Police Say 15 Shot, 1 Killed In Nightclub

-A shooting in a Cincinnati nightclub overnight left 15 people wounded, one of them fatally early Sunday morning.
+A shooting in a Cincinnati nightclub left 15 people wounded, one of them fatally, early on Sunday morning.

+The number of victims could rise, however, because people were traveling to hospitals on their own, Cincinnati police Capt.
+Kim Williams said.

 NBC affiliate WLWT reported that police officers outside the club heard gunshots around 1 a.m., as the Cameo Night Club was closing.

-The club admits people age 18 and above.
-"Saturday nights it's a very young crowd, Capt.
-Williams said.
+At least on Saturday nights, the club admits people age 18 and above.
+"Saturday nights it's a very young crowd," Williams said.
 "We have had incidents here in the past, but ... this is the worst by far," she told reporters.

+Williams described the scene during the shooting as "just a lot of chaos when the shots went off."
+She said earlier in the evening there was a large crowd inside, but that "by the time shots were fired, individuals ran outside, so there's not a lot of people inside the club."

 She said it was unclear what instigated the shooting, but that it began inside the club.